Shine On You Crazy Diamond: Recording

 With the invention of 16-track and 2-inch tape there was the belief for quite a while that there would be something wrong with editing tape that big.
 Consequently whenever we played these pieces, they had to be played from beginning to end.
 Particularly for Roger [Waters] and myself being the rhythm section, which would be laid down first, this was [chuckling] a fairly tough business because the whole thing had to be sort of right.

 The song was the first started and the last recorded for the album.
-On 24 February, a sequence that was titled "Wine Glasses" was overdubbed onto part 1 of the song, titled after how the band used wine glasses to record it.
-The sequence was recorded on 5 January 1971, originally intended to be a part of a series of musical experiments the band conducted titled "Nothings".
+On 24 February, a sequence that was titled "Wine Glasses" was overdubbed onto part 1 of the song, named after the use of wine glasses to record it.
+The sequence was recorded on 5 January 1971 and was originally intended to be a part of a series of musical experiments titled "Nothings".